-Technology stocks are narrowly higher, with shares of technology companies in the S&P 500 rising about 0.1%.
+Technology stocks were posting small declines, with shares of technology companies in the S&P 500 % down about 0.1.

 In other sector news,